programbo/prinspector/README.md

 ### 3. View your open PRs (raw JSON)

+On first run, this will write an OAuth token to a `token` file at your project root.

 ```
 $ node prinspector.js
   Sign in to authorize this app to find open pull-requests